|

 cursory chews, and then tuck it into your cheek to suck

-on.
-Vigorously chewing a big hunk of strong roots will
+on... you don't chew it like bubble gum.
+Vigorously chewing a big hunk of strong root will

-make you take a step or two backwards.
+make you take a step or two backwards, shudder, and

 Did I mention it’s a